irvwais/Space-Blasters-iOS/README.md

 - [ ] Over Shield `Allows you to crash through kamakize ships a certian amount of times`

-`x marks items that have been implemented into the Game`
+`Check marks are items that have been implemented into the Game`

 ## Additional Features
 - High Scores are saved and are checked to be updated after every game and are displayed on the game over screen.